hufilter/hufilter/sections/README.md

 ## Section files

-We use the same file structure in each directory:
+We use the same file structure in each section directory:

 - `ads.txt` - contains rules for blocking ads
 - `annoyances.txt` - contains rules for blocking annoyances, such as cookie notices, newsletter popups, etc.